 The gut is closely related to our immune response – a big part of a healthy gut is a balance of gut micro-flora or bacteria.

 Probiotics are a big factor in maintaining a healthy gut barrier to help keep unhealthy organisms and antibodies from entering the bloodstream.
 Healthy probiotics have been shown to improve liver function.

 There are a couple of issues that need to be addressed when talking about probiotics:

 2. Do we need to feed the probiotic organisms?

 Our gut biome – the good bacteria in our bodies – evolved with us over the millennia in a mutually beneficial relationship.
-These conveyor-belt foods we eat now are only a very recent development in the context of entire human history.
-Can our biome even make sense of processed grains, trans-fats and high-fructose corn syrup when consumed in relentless amounts?
+These conveyor-belt foods we eat now are a very recent development in human history.
+Can our biome make sense of processed grains, trans-fats, and high-fructose corn syrup, especially when consumed in relentless amounts?

 Definition of Dysbiosis – http://www.wisegeek.com/what-is-gut-dysbiosis.htm

 Your Probiotic May Be Lying to You – https://examine.com/nutrition/your-probiotic-may-be-lying-to-you/

 Gastrointestinal Inflammation and Repair: Role of Microbiome, Infection, and Nutrition – https://www.hindawi.com/journals/grp/si/426290/cfp/